-Twenty-six Group A3 public water systems border Tacoma Water, shown in Table 2-2 and shown on Figure 2-34.
+Twenty-six Group A public water systems border Tacoma Water, shown in Table 2-2 and shown on Figure 2-3.

-2 Approved Satellite Management Agencies (SMAs) are entities authorized by the Department of Health to own and/or manage and operate public water systems.
+&lt;sup>2 Approved Satellite Management Agencies (SMAs) are entities authorized by the Department of Health to own and/or manage and operate public water systems.
 Washington drinking water regulations require that all public water systems approved after January 1, 1995 be owned or operated by a SMA in perpetuity unless one is not available.
 This requirement applies to both Group A and Group B water systems (DOH, 2017)

-3 Group A water system are those that have 15 or more service connections or serve 25 or more people 60 or more days per year.
+&lt;sup>3 Group A water system are those that have 15 or more service connections or serve 25 or more people 60 or more days per year.

-4 Consistency Statements provided in Appendix A.
+&lt;sup>4 Consistency Statements provided in Appendix A.